arq5x/gemini/docs/content/installation.rst

 Installing annotation files
 ===========================
-One of the more appealing features in ``gemini`` is that it automatically annotates variants in a VCF file with several genome annotations.
+One of the more appealing features in ``GEMINI`` is that it automatically annotates variants in a VCF file with several genome annotations.
 However, you must first install these data files on your system.
 It's easy enough --- you just need to run the following script and tell it in which what full path you'd like to install the necessary data files.
 The recommended path is ``/usr/local/share``, but you can install the data files wherever you want.

 .. code-block:: bash